commonsense/conceptnet-numberbatch/README.md

 The `conceptnet` Python package can transform text into ConceptNet normalized form.
 This transformation is important to the performance of the term vectors.
-If you run `pip install conceptnet`, you should then be able to transform text like this:
+If you run `pip install conceptnet==5.4.2`, you should then be able to transform text like this:

 ```python